rob3rtu/SWIFT/README.md

 # SWIFT
  Projects made learning Swift

+# Disclaimer

+This is an old repo and the apps are using UIKit.
+I haven't worked on it for a while so I forgot most of it's content.

 # What do I learned:

 ###### RandomColors: working with storyboard, ViewController, TableView, Segue.